stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 contain at least one of their quorum slices).
 Intuitively, this is what protects nodes from Sybil attacks.
-In the example above, if `v3` deviates from the protocol, maliciously inventing 96 Sybils `v5, v6, ..., v100`, the honest nodes quorums' will all still include one another.
+In the example above, if `v3` deviates from the protocol, maliciously inventing 96 Sybils `v5, v6, ..., v100`, the honest nodes' quorums' will all still include one another, ensuring that `v1`, `v2`, and `v4` continue to agree on output values.

 Every message in the SCP protocol specifies the sender's quorum slices.
 Hence, by collecting messages, a node dynamically learns what